rixx/books.rixx.de/data/reviews/steven-johnson/where-good-ideas-come-from/index.md

   text: Knowledge and ideas need each other.
 - book: james-c-scott/against-the-grain
   text: Evolution of ideas, in a different context.
+- book: ian-j-deary/intelligence-a-very-short-introduction
+  text: Intelligence and creativity have a complicated relationship.
 review:
   date_read:
   - 2020-04-11